kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 The user may also define some characteristics of the EEG patterns (e.g. spike amplitude or polarity).
 The computation of the characteristic should be implemented for each pattern (e.g. mean, median or maximum across all realization in given bin).

 ### Computation
 The main part of the function will manage the division of the data into time bins.
 Function for specific calculations will be implemented for given application.

+### Input
+Input to getData function includes: dsName, dsDescr.

+#### dsName
+A string column vector containing the names of the event types (often OSEL label classes).

+#### dsDescr
+A structure with fields named by the strings in dsName.
+Each field contains a 2D string array.

+Columns: Characteristics of the event (must include onsN, i.e. onset in datenum).

+Rows:
+1. Characteristic name
+2. Characteristic data type (double, logical, ...)
+3. Name of the function which will calculate the values.
+4. Name of the label class which will be used to get the values.